suryapraneeth18/Forecasting-Vehicle-Sales/README.md

 - TensorFlow
 - Keras
 ## Results
-For the ARMA model, the evaluation metrics on the test set are as follows:
+<p>For the ARMA model, the evaluation metrics on the test set are as follows:</p>

-- MAPE: 10.7686
+MAPE: 10.7686
-- RMSE: 188.373
+RMSE: 188.373
-- RMSE (MinMax Scaled): 0.132328
+RMSE (MinMax Scaled): 0.132328
-For the SARIMA model, the evaluation metrics on the test set are as follows:
+<p>For the SARIMA model, the evaluation metrics on the test set are as follows:</p>

-- MAPE: 10.5814
+MAPE: 10.5814
-- RMSE: 219.644
+RMSE: 219.644
-- RMSE (MinMax Scaled): 0.275274
+RMSE (MinMax Scaled): 0.275274
-These metrics demonstrate the performance of each model in terms of accuracy and forecasting capability.
-The RMSE (MinMax Scaled) provides a comparison of the models' performance after scaling the data.
+<p>These metrics demonstrate the performance of each model in terms of accuracy and forecasting capability.
+The RMSE (MinMax Scaled) provides a comparison of the models' performance after scaling the data.</p>